-1. Proper need assessment to ensure that scarce resources aren’t wasted in excessive stocking of expensive items like implants
+1. Proper need assessment to ensure that scarce resources aren’t wasted in the excessive stocking of expensive items like implants

 2. Accurate estimation of cost, both direct and indirect, for optimal pricing

-4. Collaboration with suppliers for risk sharing and developing “win-win” solutions
+4. Collaboration with suppliers for risk-sharing and developing “win-win” solutions

 6. Effective revenue cycle management keeping in view payable as well as receivables